Department of Pharmacology and Toxicology

 The Department of Pharmacology and Toxicology is dedicated to teaching PharmD students in the classroom and the laboratory about the molecular mechanisms by which compounds interact with biological systems.
 In this way students learn how drugs can alleviate or cure diseases, what side effects can result from their usage, and the basis of synergy and antagonism in drug combinations.
 In addition, students learn how other agents, such as pollutants, can cause harm regardless of when or where we are exposed to them.

 The department offers a two-year sequence of basic science courses to pharmacy students, including, in the first professional year, Introduction to Pharmacology and Pathophysiology; and, in the second professional year, a two-semester course series teaching pharmacology on a systems basis.
-Elective courses are also offered by the department; these include Introduction to Research, Pharmacogenetics, and Theoretical Pharmacology.
+Elective courses are also offered by the department; these include Introduction to Research, Principles of Pharmacy Research, Pharmacogenetics, and Theoretical Pharmacology.

 Students can participate in laboratory research training with faculty in the department for elective credit or through two undergraduate research programs at the Ernest Mario School of Pharmacy: the Research Honors Program and the Summer Undergraduate Research Fellowship Program.
 Through their increasing interest in original research, today’s student pharmacists are taking on significant roles in scientific discovery.

-The Department of Pharmacology and Toxicology is home to the Joint Graduate Program in Toxicology, an interdisciplinary program jointly sponsored by Rutgers, UMDNJ, and EOHSI.
+The Department of Pharmacology and Toxicology is home to the Joint Graduate Program in Toxicology, an interdisciplinary program jointly sponsored by Rutgers and EOHSI.
 Since 1981, more than 125 trainees have earned an MS, a PhD, or both degrees in toxicology within the program.
 Many postdoctoral fellows have also trained.
-These graduates now hold prestigious positions in academia, industry, and federal and state government; notable among our graduates is Christopher J. Molloy, PhD, RPh, dean of the Ernest Mario School of Pharmacy.
+These graduates now hold prestigious positions in academia, industry, and federal and state government; notable among our graduates is Christopher J. Molloy, PhD, RPh, Vice President for the Office of Research and Economic Development and former dean of the Ernest Mario School of Pharmacy.
 The program is supported by a highly prestigious NIEHS training grant.

-A new joint PharmD/PhD program, directed by faculty in the department, is also in the final stage of development.
+A new joint PharmD/PhD program, directed by faculty in the department, has been developed for students interested in advanced training in pharmacology and toxicology.
 This dual-degree program will allow high-achieving students with a strong research interest to enter the toxicology graduate program at the end of their second professional year in the PharmD program, thus completing both degrees in approximately nine years.